notyes/notyes/README.md

 ### Hi bro 👋

-💬 Enjoy your time kub bye...
+💬 Enjoy your time kub ...

 <!--
 **notyes/notyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.